Scholarship Application Guide

 • If already enrolled in college, have their transcripts reflect they are a full-time student with at least 12 semester credit hours or equivalent quarter hours.

 • Provide documentation of the close family member’s employment or assignment to DLA (see below for details).
+Family members of contractors for DLA or co-located civilians or Service members not actually employed or assigned to DLA are not eligible, unless those individuals were previously employed or assigned to DLA.

 Accessing the Application